Harnesses

 *-attributes.json. - Change the default reference designator here, as well as any other attributes you may want to record.

-cdinto the rev folder.
+cdinto the rev folder (harnice -b).

 - Navigate to the device folder, find the new rev folder you just made, open